-Cerberus FTP Server 6.0 Enterprise edition and above support collecting and reporting detailed session and file access statistics using an ODBC-compliant database.
+Cerberus FTP Server 6.0 Enterprise edition supports collecting and reporting detailed session and file access statistics using an ODBC-compliant database.
 A database connection must be configured in Cerberus before the server will begin collecting statistics.
 The reporting database connection will also be used by the Reporting Manager for generating reports.